golang-groom/documentation/src/groom.md

 # `groom`

-Groom is a Golang package helper.
+Groom was a Golang package helper.
 It helps to develop,package and distribute golang packages.
 It does this by providing some missing features from the Go binary, quality of life new features.